 Yet there are a number of wonderful Christmas Carols which are neglected, and would be unlikely to feature in the answer of any non-churchgoer asked to name their Top Five Christmas Carols.
 I would cite as examples See Amid the Winter’s Snow, Christians Awake (which can really only be sung on Christmas Day, and so in my memories of childhood carries a unique feel of excited Christmas Morning services) and above all, It Came Upon the Midnight Clear.

 If you know a lot about me, you’ll now see where this post is heading: It Came upon the Midnight Clear is indeed a Unitarian carol, the only one to have reached the mainstream, written by Edmund Hamilton Sears (1810-1876), an American Unitarian Preacher and first heard in 1849.
 It is, and always has been, my favourite Christmas hymn.
-And yet it is not exactly cheerful or festive, and some would say not even Christian.
+I inherited my love of it from my late father, unitarian minister and liberal theologian Revd Dr Arthur Long.
+We sang it at his funeral, just before Christmas 2006.
+To me, no hymn better evokes the message of Christmas, yet it is not exactly cheerful or festive, and some would say not even Christian.
 All the better for it, in my opinion.
 I am never sure how well known it is in our secular age, but I think any churchgoer will know it.
 For those who don’t, here it is, performed by the peerless Choir of King's College Cambridge in 2006:-